 3) CANDIDATES – During the interview process recruiters should be asking potential hires what captured their interest in your organization, how they first became aware of you as a potential employer and how your employer brand message aligns with their hopes and expectations.

-Don’t be tempted to short-change the research process and go with what you know: you’ll be missing the whole point of creating a persona in the first place!
+Don’t be tempted to short-change the recruitment research process and go with what you know: you’ll be missing the whole point of creating a candidate persona in the first place!

 Bring it to life

 This can be a lot of fun – and the more details you can build into a candidate persona, the easier it will be to identify great people and get them onboard quickly!

 Of course, it’s important to include the basic skills sets and qualifications necessary for the role.
 However, candidate personas should go deeper: where these ideal candidates live, what they do outside of work, their social lives, their hobbies, the music they listen to, where they spend time online - in short, what makes them happy (or not).
 Be sure to get key stakeholders involved in building out these “ideal characters” and refine as needed.

 Want to see the impact of persona building in action?
 Check out our webinar on demand where Highmark Health shares how they leverage personas to target quality talent.